ChristyLau/social-media-analysis-2020/README.md

 # social-media-analysis-2020

-Worked with Zheng Yao
+Worked with Zheng Yao.

-Pipeline developed by Michael Tebbe fro CSMA course and further modified to fit in our research by us.
+Pipeline was developed by Michael Tebbe from CSMA course and further modified to fit in our research by us.